Jelly Roll Morton

 Morton also wrote "King Porter Stomp", "Wolverine Blues", "Black Bottom Stomp", and "I Thought I Heard Buddy Bolden Say", the last being a tribute to New Orleans musicians from the turn of the 20th century.

 Morton's claim to have invented jazz in 1902 was criticized.
-Music critic Scott Yanow wrote, "Jelly Roll Morton did himself a lot of harm posthumously by exaggerating his worth...Morton's accomplishments as an early innovator are so vast that he did not really need to stretch the truth."
-Gunther Schuller says of Morton's "hyperbolic assertions" that there is "no proof to the contrary" and that Morton's "considerable accomplishments in themselves provide reasonable substantiation".
+Music critic Scott Yanow wrote, "Jelly Roll Morton did himself a lot of harm posthumously by exaggerating his worth ...
+Morton's accomplishments as an early innovator are so vast that he did not really need to stretch the truth."
+On the other hand, Gunther Schuller says of Morton's "hyperbolic assertions" that there is "no proof to the contrary" and that Morton's "considerable accomplishments in themselves provide reasonable substantiation.”

 Biography

 Early life

-Morton was born Ferdinand Joseph LaMothe into the Creole community in the Faubourg Marigny neighborhood of New Orleans around 1890; he claimed to have been born in 1885.
+Morton was born Ferdinand Joseph LaMothe (or Lemott), into the Creole community in the Faubourg Marigny neighborhood of New Orleans around 1890; he claimed to have been born in 1884 on his WWI draft registration card in 1918.
 Both parents traced their Creole ancestry four generations to the 18th century.
 Morton's birth date and year of birth are uncertain, given that no birth certificate was ever issued for him.
 The law requiring birth certificates for citizens was not enforced until 1914.
-His parents were Edward Joseph (Martin) Lamothe, a bricklayer and occasional trombonist, and Louise Hermance Monette, a domestic worker.
-His father left his mother when Morton was three (they were never married).
-When his mother married William Mouton in 1894, Ferdinand adopted his stepfather's surname, anglicizing it to Morton.
+His parents were Martin-Edouard Joseph Lamothe, also known as Edward Joseph Lamothe, a bricklayer and occasional trombonist, and Louise Hermance Monette, a domestic worker.
+His parents were never legally married and his father left his mother when Morton was around three years old.
+After his mother married William Mouton in 1894, Ferdinand adopted his stepfather's surname, anglicizing it to Morton, adapting "Ferd" as an unofficial forename.
+Ferd had two sisters, one of whom, Eugénie, married Ignace Colas, in 1913.